IBMPredictiveAnalytics/Weather_Underground_Import/README.md

 ##### User Interface:

 This extension reads in a column of location from data in SPSS Modeler and accepts a date to import weather observations for.
-Either one specific data field or the full last record on the given date can be imported.
+You have the option to return the last record on file for the date or select the record that is the minimum or maximum for each of the weather features.
+For example you can return the records for a date that contain the minimum temperature for the date at each location.

 ![Dialog](https://raw.githubusercontent.com/IBMPredictiveAnalytics/Weather_Underground_Import/master/Screenshot/Dialog.png)
 ---
 ##### Output:

-The following fields will be returned if the Last Record is selected.
+The following fields will be returned when the node is executed:

 - Time
 - Temperature